-We develop and strengthen local work conditions and create local economic growth by establishing subsidiaries around the world.
+We develop and strengthen local work conditions and create local economic growth by establishing subsidiaries around the world

-Create an inclusive workplace that is safe, healthy and motivating - and balanced with life's wider contexts
+Create an inclusive workplace that is safe, healthy, and motivating - and balanced with life's wider contexts

-- Finished part three of Authentical ledership course in Denmark.
-Introduced the leadership course part one globally - Blue collar employees joined a Communication and Cooperation course as a follow up on Employee Satisfaction Survey - Intensified focus on near misses and accidents to learn and avoid work related accidents - General safety training course for all blue collar workers with focus on risk assessment, Take5 and special working conditions - Improved focus on safety behaviour and safety culture - Focus on work environment risk prevention program including lectures and guidelines for employees in Brazil - Safety awareness on site, change to anti-slip floor, wearing safety glasses as mandatory, the Netherlands - During construction of the new factory in Mexico safety was in focus and no working accidents occured during construction
+- Continuation of a Palsgaard leadership programme - Employee satisfaction and motivation analysis conducted with resulting activities to address issues - Company-paid gymnastics and yoga sessions in Denmark - Accommodate working from home where possible during the Covid-19 pandemic - Blue collar employees joined a Communication and Cooperation course as a follow up on Employee Satisfaction Survey - Intensified focus on near misses and accidents to learn and avoid work related accidents - Improved focus on safety behaviour and safety culture - Focus on work environment risk prevention program including lectures and guidelines for employees in Brazil - In Denmark we have implemented a risk-based system for handling HS non-comformance. - Global KPIs for health and safety implemented

-- Survey employee satisfaction/motivation biennially - Further improve onboarding activities on a global scale - Continue specialized leadership training globally - Activity on better cooperation among employees through work with DiSC profiles - Maintain focus on safety culture, near-miss incidents and preventive actions - Take5 continues, with a high focus on not taking chances when doing potential hazardous work - Blue collar workers were hearing and vision tested and night shift workers were health checked (DK) - Improve safety introduction course: Roll out of Palsgaard OSP (operational safety procedures), with focus on safety culture, DK - Introducing a new global Health & Safety policy
+- Pulse survey for employee satisfaction - Maintain focus on stress issues and prevention - Sales training for global sales employees - Further improve on-boarding activities on a global scale - Continue specialized leadership training globally - Activity on better cooperation among employees through work with DiSC profiles - Maintain focus on safety culture, near-miss incidents, and preventive actions with a special focus on PADK - Globally sharing knowledge regarding accidents - Blue collar workers will be offered health examinations, e.g. Audiometric surveillance, vision test and general health for night shifts (DK) - Introducing a new global Health & Safety policy

-- Extra week of paid vacation annually for all employees - Met global employee satisfaction/motivation KPI and continously improve "a good workplace" - Educated stress mentors meet and work to prevent stress among employees (DK) - Safe Company Level 3 (Mexico Ministry of Labour)
+- Extra week of paid vacation annually for all employees - Met global employee satisfaction/motivation KPI and continuously improve "a good workplace" - Educated stress mentors meet and work to prevent stress among employees (DK) - Safe Company Level 3 (Mexico Ministry of Labour)